TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

                                   howManyTacos + oneMoreReallyLongThing;
 ```

-Different formats aren't necessarily write or wrong, and different people may prefer different things.
+Different formats aren't necessarily right or wrong, and different people may prefer different things.
 Do things in a way that makes sense to you, and stay consistent with it.

 ### Semicolons

-Semicolons are *mostly* optional in JavaScript because the JS compiler will automatically insert them if they are omitted.
-This functionality *can* break in certain situations, leading to bugs in your code, so we'd recommend getting used to adding semi-colons.
+Semicolons are *mostly* optional in JavaScript because the JavaScript interpreter will automatically insert them if they are omitted.
+This functionality *can* break in certain situations, leading to bugs in your code, so we'd recommend getting used to adding semicolons.

 Whether you do or not, again, consistency is the main thing.